ramon-rocha/MonoDevelop.CobraBinding/README.md

 -----------------
 These will require a bit more effort...

-* Proper handling for project options and compiler configuration.
+* Proper handling for project options and compiler configuration. (in progress)

-* Parser, Autocompletion, code formatting, code folding, etc.

-* Rewrite it in Cobra!
-This one will actually be easy once the other tasks are done ;)
+* Folding Parser

+* Type System Parser

+* Code Completion

+* Code Formatter

+* Ambience class for tool tips

 Relevant Documentation
 ----------------------